hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 service/nginx-service created
 ```

 To verify that the Service is created, run `kubectl get service` command.
-This will list the Services in your cluster, including the newly created nginx-service.
+This will list the Services in our cluster, including the newly created nginx-service.
 ```
 hector@hector-Laptop:~/Project22$ kubectl get service NAME            TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)   AGE